Tech

 (Editor’s note: This post on the best startup and tech events – part of our Tech Tuesdays series – will be updated through 2023 as we get new announcements.
 We cover the startup and tech scenes because Dispatches is dedicated to the highly skilled internationals who power economies across Europe.)

-Everyone will be coming back to the world of innovation after the holidays, so, we’re pleased to tell you can look forward to heavy schedule of startup and tech events through 2023.
+Everyone is coming back to the world of innovation after the summer break, so, we’re pleased to tell you can look forward to heavy schedule of startup and tech events through the rest of 2023.

 It’s easy to make fun of some of the more pompous and pointless events.
 But we go to multiple tech events each year, and some are amazing, with levels of sophistication missing in a lot of innovation centers, even in the United States.
-And yeah, some were meh.
-It’s up to you to figure out which are relevant and which are excuses to squeeze money out of startups that don’t have much.
+And yeah, some are meh.
+It’s up to you to figure out which are relevant to where you’re team is in the development process and which are excuses to squeeze money out of startups that don’t have much.

 What we’re not including this year are the invitation-only events with movie stars and non-tech celebrities, which are usually too expensive and too exclusive.
 More and more, these tech events are just big parties, but we’ve included a few where you can meet potential investors and people in your industry and learn from them.